-.
-In this round, the winning couple participates in various timed stunts; completing a stunt won a punch card which could be used to help "break the Bank" and win a cash jackpot.
+The third of three different Game Shows with this name, from Kline & Friends note was syndicated from 1985-86.
+Married couples played puzzles in this format, competing for time to play an elaborate Bonus Round.
+In this round, the winning couple participates in various timed stunts; completing a stunt won a punch card which could be used to help "Break the Bank" and win a jackpot of cash and prizes.

 It was Gene Rayburn's last series on broadcast TV; Joe Farago replaced him fourteen weeks into the run.

 - The Artifact: Once the stunts were ditched, just about half the set became this- the keypad on the Prize Vault door and the display on the host's podium weren't used (for the latter, they just covered up the display); the entire back half of the set (where the stunts were) was filled with examples of prizes, and the Number Jumbler monitor merely became a background fixture displaying a "starburst".

 - Ascended Extra: Before becoming host, Farago did Prize Vault stunts in several episodes (including the first episode).

 - Bonus Round:

 - The Prize Vault: The couple took the time earned into the vault, where they attempted to complete a series of stunts utilizing both mental and physical skills.
 Completing a stunt earned a prize and a bank card, which they had to run through a scanner before time ran out in order to be able to keep the prize.
 After the time expired, the couple put each of the earned cards through a second scanner to find out whether it was the one that broke the bank.
 Before testing each card, the couple was offered a cash buyout to quit for the day.
 Any prizes they had won were theirs to keep, no matter what happened with the cards.